lumeland/blog/posts/lume-2.md

 index.tmpl.js
 ```

-Lume 2 don't need sub-extension for layouts, so it's more aligned with the
+Lume 2 doesn't need sub-extension for layouts, so it's more aligned with the
 components and removes that unnecessary requirement.
 The previous example would
-become to the following (but not exactly, keep reading below):
+become the following (but not exactly, keep reading below):

 ```plain
 _includes/layout.js